Decreasing the temporal complexity for nonlinear, implicit reduced-order models by forecasting: Numerical experiments

-The full-order model is constructed by the finite-element method.
-It consists of sixteen three-dimensional bar elements per bay with three degrees of freedom per node; this results in 12 degrees of freedom per bay.
-We consider a problem with 750 bays, which leads to $9\times 10^3$ degrees of freedom in the full-order model.
-The bar elements model geometric nonlinearity, which results in a high-order nonlinearity in the strain energy.
-Each bay has a (unitless) depth of 1 and a cross-sectional area determined by the parameterized geometry.
+The problem is discretized by the finite-element method.
+The model consists of 16 three-dimensional bar elements per bay with three degrees of freedom per node; this results in 12 degrees of freedom per bay.
+We consider a problem with 250 bays, and therefore $\ndof=3\times 10^3$ degrees of freedom in the full-order model.
+The bar elements model geometric nonlinearity, which results in a high-order nonlinearity in the internal force.
+This discretization results in the following equations of motion for the full-order model: